Save on ongoing fees so you can pay off your loan quicker.

 Usually, many home loans in the Australian market will charge monthly fees to maintain your home loan account, or annual fees if you have a package home loan.
 Home loans with no ongoing fees waive these, meaning you pay your upfront start up costs such as application and valuation fees, and then don't have to worry about recurring monthly or annual fees.
 Over the course of your loan, this can save you thousands.

-Having no ongoing fees on your mortgage can be a lot more significant than saving on a one-off payment such as an establishment fee, and it can lower the cost of a home purchase by a couple of thousand dollars.
+Having no ongoing fees on your mortgage can be a lot more significant than saving on a one-off payment such as an establishment fee, and it can lower the cost of a home purchase by a couple of thousand dollars. variable rate comparison rate Apply for the UBank UHomeLoan Variable Rate and get a low rate plus no upfront or ongoing fees as well as unlimited redraws.

 Comparison of home loans with no ongoing fees